f-tommy/SeaGapDocs/tutorialmcmcpvg.md

 ## Run MCMC processing with additional constraints

 As a developing function, you can perform the MCMC processing with additional constraints.
-If you have acoustic data obtained from only a fixed-point survey, it is difficult to obtain stable positioning results by `pos_array_mcmcpvg()` as indicated by [Tomita & Kido (2022)](https://earth-planets-space.springeropen.com/articles/10.1186/s40623-022-01740-0).
+If you have acoustic data obtained from only a fixed-point survey, it is difficult to obtain stable positioning results by `static_array_mcmcgrad()` as indicated by [Tomita & Kido (2022)](https://earth-planets-space.springeropen.com/articles/10.1186/s40623-022-01740-0).
-Here, `pos_array_mcmcpvgc(lat,XDUCER_DEPTH,NPB,ss,gd0,sdg)` provides two additional constraints as prior distributions.
+Here, `static_array_mcmcgradc(lat,TR_DEPTH,NPB,ss,gd0,sdg)` provides two additional constraints as prior distributions.

 One prior distribution is a Cauchy distribution for shallow gradients with the location parameter of zero and the scale parameter of `ss`.
 Shallow gradients can be determined by acoustic data obtained by spatially distributed sea-surface platform.
 Thus, it is plausible to constrain the shallow gradients to be zero for stability when you do not have sufficient spatial distribution of a sea-surface platform.
-Thus, `pos_array_mcmcpvgc()` provides the Cauchy distribution: if data is insufficient, the shallow gradients are constrained to be zero; if data is sufficient, the shallow gradients are followed with the data apart from zero because a Cauchy distribution allows outliers.
+Thus, `static_array_mcmcgradc()` provides the Cauchy distribution: if data is insufficient, the shallow gradients are constrained to be zero; if data is sufficient, the shallow gradients are followed with the data apart from zero because a Cauchy distribution allows outliers.
 `ss` is set to be 3.e-4 as the default value, considering the results of [Tomita & Kido (2022)](https://earth-planets-space.springeropen.com/articles/10.1186/s40623-022-01740-0).

 The other prior distribution is a Normal distribution for the gradient depth with the mean of `gd0` and the standard deviation of `sdg`.